Chicken and Broth

 Bring to a boil, then knock it down to a simmer.
 Allow to simmer for an hour and a half to 2 hours.

 Place a strainer over an equal-sized pot (I do this in the sink).
 Pour the contents of the pot directly into a colander; the broth will catch in the pot.
 Allow chicken to cool and debone, reserving the chicken.
-Discard bones, skin, and 1/2 onion, celery, and carrot.
+Discard bones, skin, and 1/2 onion, celery, and carrots.
 Return broth to the stove.

 Rue: